Suppose we have a vector Vin, representing a voltage waveform sampled at successive points in time. We can take the Fourier transform

 It is possible to increase the resolution of a Fourier transform while still maintaining some discreteness.
 This is less mathematically sophisticated than the fully continuous transformation, but may be more convenient for computation.

-Here’s one way to do this: Suppose we want to have a large number of finely-spaced points in the frequency domain.
+Suppose we want to have a large number of finely-spaced points in the frequency domain.
 Let Nt denote the number of raw data points in the time domain, and Nf denote the number of data points in the frequency domain.
-We want to have Nf≫Nt and df=1/(Nf dt≪1/(Nt dt.
+We want to have Nf ≫ Nt and therefore df = 1/(Nf dt) ≪ 1/(Nt dt).
 For some applications, such as visualizing the height, width, position, and symmetry of spectral features, we need to enhance the resolution by a factor (Nf/Nt) of at least 4, preferably 8 or even more.

-Note that Nf appears in the denominator inside the exponential in both the forward and inverse transform.
-That is related to the fact that frequency spacing is
+Note that things are not quite as symmetric as you might expect, since Nf appears in the denominator inside the exponential in both the forward and inverse transform.
+That is related to the fact that we assume we are given some immutable time-domain data, and we are trying to increase the resolution in the frequency domain.
+The frequency spacing is

 This, plus the fact that there are Nf frequency-domain data points passed from the forward transform to the reverse transform, is sufficient to establish the orthornormality relationships that allow the inverse transform to properly undo the forward transform.